ttu/ttu.github.io/_posts/2021-6-22-should-exceptions-handle-control-flow.md

 ---
 layout: post
-title: Should exceptions be used for handling the control flow?
+title: Should Exceptions Be Used for Handling the Control Flow?
 excerpt: Should control flow be handled with exceptions, and what are the arguments for and against this approach?
 ---